You can find your County Commission member's contact information here.

 - Each witness or citizen shall state their name and residential address or business address before giving testimony.
 No witness shall be permitted to testify on the same matter more than once, except by special permission given by vote of the Commission.
 This shall not preclude attorneys or others representing applicants or opponents from asking questions of witnesses.

-Please remember to be courteous and polite, to focus on issues and not personalities, and to listen to the other side when engaging with your County Commission member and participating in a public meeting!
+Please remember to be courteous and polite, focus on issues and not personalities, and listen to the other side when engaging with your County Commission member and participating in a public meeting!